TobiasNx/metafacturewiki/Metamorph-collectors.md

 The standard behavior of `<combine>` can be controlled with several arguments:
 ## flushWith
 `flushWith= "name"` generates output on the occurrence of any literal or entity with _name_.
 Variables in the output pattern which are not yet bound to a value, are replaced with the empty string.
-Use `flushOn="record"` to set the record end as output trigger.
+Use `flushWith="record"` to set the record end as output trigger.
 ##reset
 `reset="false"` disables the reset after output.
 ##sameEntity